Frequently Asked Questions:

 It is recommended that patients do not engage in cardio exercise for at least 3 weeks following procedure, no weight lifting for at least 6 weeks and no swimming for 3 weeks post procedure.

-When can I drive after my Gastric Sleeve?
+How soon can I drive after my surgery?

 Patients should not drive for at least one week post-op.

 How long will it take to recover after the Sleeve Gastrectomy?